Woodbury County Law Enforcement Center

 Communication Center: 712-279-6510

-Sheriff Dave Drew is serving as the 33rd Sheriff of Woodbury County.
-Sheriff Drew is a lifelong resident of Woodbury County and resides in Lawton with his beautiful wife Jana of 30 years.
-They have four children, two grown and living on their own and two still at home.
-Dave is also a proud grandfather of three.
+Sheriff Dave Drew is serving as the 33rd Sheriff of Woodbury County and is about to embark on his second term.
+Sheriff Drew is a lifelong resident of Woodbury County and resides in Lawton with his beautiful wife Jana of 32 years.
+They have four children and are empty nesters.
+Dave is also a proud grandfather of six.
 Sheriff Drew is an IAHSAA official in football and basketball.
 He enjoys playing golf when time allows and riding his 2013 Harley Davidson Road Glide Ultra.

 Sheriff Drew served as a deputy sheriff for 29 1/2 years working in different divisions of the Sheriff's Office.
 Sheriff Drew was assigned to the patrol division and investigations, where he assisted in the first murder investigation to be handled solely on DNA evidence.
 Sheriff Drew was the first D.A.R.E.
 Officer to work in the Sioux City and rural Woodbury County schools.
 Sheriff Drew worked the newly funded DEA/Tri-State Drug Task Force from 1995-2003, a multi-jurisdictional task force that was instrumental in dismantling drug organizations.
 Sheriff Drew received an award from the Director of the Drug Enforcement Administration for outstanding contribution to drug law enforcement, along with awards from the United States Attorney’s Office for outstanding service and meritorious acts in the investigation of the Buckendahl Methamphetamine Trafficking Organization.
 Sheriff Drew has received letters of recognition and appreciation from the FBI involving cases worked in conjunction with the FBI from thefts to bank robberies.
 Sheriff Drew was later appointed Chief Deputy under former Sheriff Dave Amick's administration.
 Prior to being elected sheriff, Drew worked day patrol.
 Sheriff Drew has an Associate Degree in Police Science from Western Iowa Tech Community College and a Bachelor of Science in Criminal Justice Administration from Bellevue University.